 ALPINE NATIONAL PARK

 The vast mountainous terrain of Alpine National Park – which stretches from central Gippsland up to Kosciuszko National Park in NSW – forms Victoria's largest national park and protects some of the rarest landscapes on the planet.
-From magical snow gum forests to the world's tallest flowering tree – the Alpine Ash – endangered mountain pygmy possums, alpine dingoes, bogong moth, wildflower meadows and grassy high plains on exposed mountaintops; the life that survives in these rugged elevated pockets above the snowline is uniquely Australian, mesmerisingly beautiful and immensely fragile.
+From magical snow gum forests to the world's tallest flowering tree – the Alpine Ash – endangered mountain pygmy possums, alpine dingoes, Bogong moth, wildflower meadows and grassy high plains on exposed mountaintops; the life that survives in these rugged elevated pockets above the snowline is uniquely Australian, mesmerisingly beautiful and immensely fragile.

 AKNOWLEDGEMENT OF COUNTRY